*This article is purely informational and does not constitute medical advice. Consult your healthcare provider about CBD dosage.

 CBD dosage, a mystery we’ll be unraveling today.

 Cannabidiol, better known as CBD, is the second most active ingredient found in the varieties of the cannabis plant.
-Lately, CBD has been taking center stage as a result of numerous studies touting its health benefits and non-hallucinogenic quality.
+Lately, CBD has been taking center stage as a result of numerous studies.

 To date, no published study has determined CBD’s absolute oral digestibility in humans.
 Data have been scarce on the necessary plasma concentrations needed to reach minimum effective doses because of the insubstantial research made on dosage determination.